0xSero/partisia-docs/docs/node-operations/node-payment-rewards-and-risks.md

 When you want to run a service on the blockchain, you first change the state of your MPC tokens to _staked_ in [node operator section of the browser](https://browser.partisiablockchain.com/node-operation).
 Then you can _associate_ the tokens to the contract administrating that service you want your node to perform.
-If you run a block producing node, you associate 25K MPC to the block producer orchestration contract ([BPO](https://browser.partisiablockchain.com/contracts/04203b77743ad0ca831df9430a6be515195733ad91)).
+If you [run a baker node](run-a-baker-node.md), you associate 25K MPC to the block producer orchestration contract ([BPO](https://browser.partisiablockchain.com/contracts/04203b77743ad0ca831df9430a6be515195733ad91)).

 Services have tasks that require a minimum of time.
 We call that time